rebelsky/sams-assorted-musings-reflections/cnix-intro-1.md

 Why am I writing all of it down?
 Since I am more used to teaching in what our department calls "workshop-style" classes and which many people might think of as a "flipped classroom" (students read stuff in advance and do work during class), I thought it would be useful to turn some of my "lectures" into readings, which should allow a somewhat different in-class approach.
-This work, as I am referring to it, is my attempt to create the appropriate readings to prepare students for in-class work.
+This "work", as I am referring to it, represents my attempt to create the appropriate readings to prepare students for in-class work.
 I expect that I'll still expect them to do out-of-class programming exercises; we'll probably end up using in-class time to discuss their answers to those exercises.

 I'm also writing this stuff down for another reason, one of the reasons that I think the course is successful.
 My colleague, Jerod Weinman,